Netstat Command in Linux - 25 Commands with Examples

 Display PID

-Display the PID/Program name related to a specific connection by adding the -p option to netstat.
-For example, to view the TCP connections with the PID/Program name listed, use:
+Display the PID and program name related to a specific connection by adding the -p option to netstat.
+For example, to view TCP connections with their associated PID and program name, type:

 netstat -tp